 Studies conducted by the LDRC Consortium generated a critical part of the research cited in the Report of the National Reading Panel: Teaching Children to Read, which provided the foundation for the No Child Left Behind Act of 2001 (Public Law 107-110) and subsequent education-related legislation.
 Consortium research also provided key data that was used for the revision and reauthorization of the Reauthorization of the Individuals with Disabilities Education Act (Public Law 108-446) in 2004, which allowed states to consider alternative approaches in the classification of learning disabilities.

 The Consortium is supported by the NICHD Child Development and Behavior Branch (CDBB) and is currently the only center program funded by the Branch.
-The Consortium presently includes four research centers that currently, and throughout their histories, have involved numerous research sites and a large cohort of investigators with expertise in diverse topics related to learning disabilities.
+The Consortium presently includes four research centers that currently involve numerous research sites and a large cohort of investigators with expertise in diverse topics related to learning disabilities.
 Funding for the centers is through a Specialized Research Center Grant award mechanism (P50).

 LDRC Consortium research includes basic and translational studies to elucidate the cognitive, linguistic, neurobiological, and genetic mechanisms of reading and writing.